Scott Mann (politician): 2nd term as MP (2017-2019)

+3rd term as MP (2019-2024)

+Mann was again re-elected at the 2019 general election with an increased vote share of 59.4% and an increased majority of 14,752.

-Shortly after his return to Parliament in January 2020, Mann was appointed as Parliamentary Private Secretary to Gavin Williamson, the Secretary of State for Education.
+In January 2020, Mann was appointed as Parliamentary Private Secretary to Gavin Williamson, the Secretary of State for Education.

-In 2020 Mann became one of four vice-chairs of the All Party Parliamentary Group on Whistleblowing, which has been subject to criticism by some campaigners on whistleblowing law reform.
+In July 2020 Mann became one of four vice-chairs of the All Party Parliamentary Group on Whistleblowing, which has been subject to criticism by some campaigners on whistleblowing law reform.

-Whip

 In January 2021, Mann was appointed as Government Whip, Lord Commissioner of HM Treasury.
 That April he was shifted to become an Assistant Government Whip (unpaid).

-Minister

-On Tuesday, 20th September 2022 Mann received his first ministerial appointment as Parliamentary Under Secretary of State at the Department for Environment, Food and Rural Affairs.
+On 20 September 2022, Mann received his first ministerial appointment as Parliamentary Under Secretary of State at the Department for Environment, Food and Rural Affairs.
 This was part of the UK Government ministerial reshuffle following the appointment of Liz Truss as Prime Minister earlier that month.

+On the 4th of July 2024 he lost his seat to Ben Maguire, the Liberal Democrat candidate in the 2024 general election.

 Personal life

 Mann lives in Wadebridge and in London.
 He has one daughter.
 He is the honorary vice-president of Wadebridge Cricket Club.
 He is a supporter of Plymouth Argyle F.C.